kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I expect so.
 - I can tell I was on high-potency hallucinogens at this stage because in that altered state of mind I barely recognized Ana due to increasingly blurry vision, for one, and [I was also trying to see if she was pregnant!](march/1-12.md#ana-dresses-up-pregnant)

+## Dreaming of the pedophile

+- I dream of Winston M.
+- I don't think I have ever dreamed of Winston M, apart from a few months after the [child sex attacks occurred in 1989](../early-years/2015.md#statement-to-the-metropolitan-police).
+- At that time, I dreamed he and I were in the same house in Plevna Crescent, and I asked him if I could go to the toilet, like a child asks an adult, and when I went to the toilet in the dream, I wet the bed in real life.
+- I think this was a memory of something that had happened just after an extraordinarily traumatic event.
+- I hadn't wet the bed since I was very small.
+- In my dream in May 2024, he is wearing a yellow and grey checked jumper and a white chimney-sweep hat.
+- We are in a kind of makeshift wooden room, like an external annex or temporary building.
+- There are fold up tables with people sitting at them.
+There are piles of papers on the tables, leaflets maybe.
+- He looks at me.
+- I walk over to him to talk to him.
+- He turns his head away and doesn't speak.

 ## Beams

 - An account has been interact with my @JackChardwood account in an usual way: https://x.com/search?q=%20(to%3Ajackchardwood)(from%3Abeams_game)&src=typed_query&f=live